yafred/lichess-blind-mode/docs/_pages/tutorial.markdown

 * **Better Board Focus Description:** Improved the description announced when the chessboard receives focus in NVUI.
 Instead of just reading coordinates, the screen reader will now say “Square \[coordinate]” which provides more context (for example, hearing “Square e4” rather than just “e4”). **[PR #17510](https://github.com/lichess-org/lila/pull/17510)**

 * **Localized “Ongoing Games” in Lobby:** The blind mode lobby now uses translated text for the “ongoing games” section.
 Previously this label was not internationalized; now it reuses existing translations for consistency, so users in all languages will see a properly translated phrase. **[PR #17562](https://github.com/lichess-org/lila/pull/17562)**

-* **NVUI Command Help Fix:** Fixed an issue where the list of available NVUI commands (the “help” text for blind mode commands) was not being displayed.
-After this fix, blind users can once again see the full list of keyboard commands under the appropriate headings as intended. **[PR #17567](https://github.com/lichess-org/lila/pull/17567)**

-* **NVUI i18n Module on Client:** Ensured that the new NVUI internationalization module is loaded on the client side as well.
-This behind-the-scenes change means translation data for blind mode is properly passed to the browser, fixing any missing translations in the NVUI interface. **[PR #17569](https://github.com/lichess-org/lila/pull/17569)**

 * **Punctuation for Move Announcements:** Added punctuation to moves in NVUI to aid screen reader pauses.
 This small change improves how moves are spoken by text-to-speech, ensuring there’s a clear break (for example, after a move is read aloud) so the audio is more understandable. **[PR #17465](https://github.com/lichess-org/lila/pull/17465)**